If you're a woman who's interested in solo travel, taking a cruise can be a…

-The Petra Monastery is a magnificent sight, standing atop the stone city of Petra, one of the greatest must-see’s of the Middle East and, in fact, the world.
+Petra Monastery is a magnificent sight, standing atop the stone city of Petra, one of the greatest must-see’s of the Middle East and, in fact, the world.

-I found out the hard way that climbing 800 rock steps is a just little more challenging than walking up the entire face of a mountain.
-The approximately 45-minute climb up to the Petra Monastery was very difficult, and I even had to stop a couple of times to rest.
-When I heard a woman climbing atop a Bedouin-led donkey partway up the mountain exclaiming I had no idea it was this hard, I knew I wasn’t alone.
+I found out the hard way that climbing 800 rock steps in this ancient Nabatean city is a just little more challenging than walking up the entire face of a mountain in the Sinai.
+After all, these are not normal steps that we’re all used to.
+These are uneven steps built into the side of a mountain.
+The steps are all kinds of different heights and widths and shapes.
+Because of this, the approximately 45-minute climb up to the Petra Monastery was very difficult.
+I even had to stop a couple of times to rest.
+When I heard a woman atop a donkey being led by a Bedouin exclaiming I had no idea it was this hard, I knew I wasn’t alone.

-It may have been far harder than I’d anticipated, but I made it to the top of the 800 steps and I got to see the Monastery at Petra.
-If you’re interested in doing this too, here are 8 tips to help you make the hike.
+It may have been far harder than I’d anticipated, but I made it to the top of the 800 steps.
+If you’re interested in climbing these steps and seeing the Monastery too, these 8 tips can help you make the hike.

 Petra Monastery – 8 Tips for Climbing the 800 Steps

-- Realize that your only three options for getting to the top are climbing, riding a Bedouin-led donkey or a combination of the two
+- Realize that your only three options for getting to the top are climbing, riding a Bedouin-led donkey or a combination of the two.

 - Get a good night’s sleep beforehand.
 This is a serious climb and requires adequate rest.

-- Bring a snack.
-It takes about 45 minutes to get to the top and 30 or 45 minutes to get back down, and then you’ll probably want to spend a minimum of 30 minutes looking around the Monastery and surrounding area.
+- Bring enough water to last you at least two hours.
+It takes about 45 minutes to climb to the Monastery and then 30 or 45 minutes to get back down.
+Once at the top, you’ll probably want to spend a minimum of 30 minutes looking around the Monastery and surrounding area.